Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Application to a number-theoretic process

 \subsection{Exploitation of the lower bound}

-The lower bound obtained at the end of $\S 6.2$ is useful raw information about $\{Z_{y}(t)\}_{t \in \mathcal{T}_{0}}$.
-However, in order to deduce results about the summatory function $M(x)$ of a random multiplicative function, (as described in the introduction), we need to be able to say that the supremum is large with probability close to 1.
+The lower bound obtained at the end of Section~\ref{sec6.2} is useful raw information about $\{Z_{y}(t)\}_{t \in\mathcal{T}_{0}}$.
+However, in order to deduce results about the summatory function $M(x)$ of a random multiplicative function, as described in the \hyperref[sec1]{Introduction}, we need to be able to say that the supremum is large with probability close to 1.

-To do this, our idea is to ``sample the supremum several times independently'': since the probability that the supremum is large is not too small, if we sample a few times it is very likely that we will obtain a large value.
-Although we do not have lots of independent copies of $\{Z_{y}(t)\}$, we can achieve something like this by considering $\{Z_{y}(t)\}_{t \in \mathcal{T}_{n}}$ for different $n$.
-If $Be^{-d\sqrt{\log y}} \leq \frac{1}{\log y}$, say, then for distinct $1 \leq s,t \leq 2B+2$ we have
+To do this, our idea is to ``sample the supremum several times independently.''
+Since the probability that the supremum is large is not too small, if we just sample a few times we will very likely obtain a large value.
+Although we do not have lots of independent copies of $\{ Z_{y}(t)\}$, we can achieve something like this by considering $\{ Z_{y}(t)\}_{t \in\mathcal{T}_{n}}$ for different $n$.
+If $Be^{-d\sqrt {\log y}} \leq\frac{1}{\log y}$, say, then for distinct $1 \leq s,t \leq2B+2$ we have